Summary

 6.3 Cardiovascular and Chronic Diseases

-• Discharge checklists for heart failure reduced mortality by 65% for both sexes
+• Proven Success: Standardized protocols work.
+In some systems, simple discharge checklists for heart failure reduced mortality by 65% for both sexes.

 6.4 Mental Health and Nutrition